 VRE received \$15 million in C-ROC funds in fiscal year 2020, including \$3.75 million in receivables from fiscal year 2019.
 VRE ended fiscal year 2020 with \$3.75 million in C-ROC receivables.
-To date, VRE has programmed \$45 million of current and future C-ROC funds (covering fiscal years 2019, 2020, and 2021) towards its L'Enfant and Crystal City station improvement projects.
+To date, VRE has programmed \$45 million of C-ROC funds (covering fiscal years 2019, 2020, and 2021) towards its L'Enfant and Crystal City station improvement projects.
+In March 2021, VRE entered into a Funding Agreement with the Virginia Department of Rail and Public Transportation (DRPT), which was subsequently assigned to the new Virginia Passenger Rail Authority (VPRA).
+In accordance with this agreement, VRE will contribute \$15 million of annual C-ROC funding for a ten-year period as either debt service or pay-as-you-go capital to support the Transforming Rail in Virginia program of projects (see below).
+As of October 2021, VRE is undertaking financial analysis of various debt issuance options that would be backed by C-ROC revenues.